rejeeshraghavan/async-dml/README.md

 ## Usage

-### Method input parameters
+### Optional setup methods
-  Below are the optional parameters for each operation:-
+  Below are the optional methods for each operation:-

   - `isAllOrNone` - To specify whether the operation allows partial success.
 Default is true.

-  - `strCallbackMethod` - Fully qualified API Name of callback method.
+  - `callback` - Fully qualified API Name of callback method.
 The callback class MUST implement Callable interface.
       - callbackMethod - returns the following parameters:-
         - `jobId` - Queueable jobId of the current job.
-        - `strStatus` - status of job, 'success' or 'failure'.
+        - `strStatus` - Status of job, 'success' or 'failure'.
         - `strErrorMessage` - Error message, if any.
 In case of success, this parameter will be null.
+        - `intExecutionCount` - Current execution count.
+This can be used for retry mechanism(Check `AsyncDmlExtension` class for example).
         - `listResult` - If 'success' it returns Database.SaveResult[] or Database.DeleteResult[] or Database.UpsertResult[].
 In case of 'failure' it returns the input list.

   - `chainedJob` - The chainedJob to be executed on completion of the current job.